 How are these date flapjacks sweetened?

-Date syrup is a great alternative to honey.
-Honey is unsuitable for under-ones.
-Using date syrup, and sweetening by fruit, means that you can give these flapjacks to a baby.
+However, honey is unsuitable for under-ones.
+Using date syrup, and fruit, to sweeten these, means that you can give these flapjacks to a baby.

 What other syrups could be used?